stitchlang/stitch/README.md

 ## Command Substitution

 ```
-# run command and return it's output as a string
+# run command and return its output as a string
 (PROG ARGS...)

 $set myfile_content (cat myfile)